A Guide to Wedding Officiant Cost, Fees and Donations

 Average Wedding Officiant Cost

-According to The Knot Real Weddings Study, which polled nearly 10,000 couples who were married in 2023, the average cost of a wedding officiant in the U.S. is $250.
-This breaks down to about 1% of the average wedding budget, but it's important to note that the number isn't set in stone.
-Your final wedding officiant cost will depend on your location, the type of officiant you're working with and your ceremony requirements.
-Here's how costs can vary depending on different types of officiants.
+According to The Knot Real Weddings Study, which polled nearly 17,000 couples who were married in 2024, the average cost of hiring a wedding officiant in the U.S. is $240.
+This breaks down to just a little less than 1% of the average wedding budget, but it's important to note that the number isn't set in stone.
+Your final wedding officiant price will depend on your location, the type of officiant you're working with and your ceremony requirements.
+So, how much does a minister charge for a wedding?
+(Or a pastor or preacher?)
+What about a rabbi or imam—are their fees different?

 Religious Wedding Officiant Fee